Abhyasa: The Power of Practice

 The Uniqueness of Skill

-The result of this process is skill—a marriage of intelligence and knowledge.
+The result of this iterative process—actions and sleep—is called a skill.
+It is a marriage of intelligence and knowledge.
 Intelligence gathers the training data, and knowledge is the optimized routine our neural engine produces.
-This knowledge is deeply personal and cannot be fully communicated.
+The knowledge is deeply personal and cannot be communicated.
 Fire cannot burn it, and air cannot dry it, for it exists beyond the manifested realm.

 "Nityam Yazne Pratishtitam"